JHuffaker/Map-Apple-Stores/README.md

 # Future Work

-* Include more stores
+* Include more all store locations in the U.S., and then the world
-* Filters which stores are displayed by state
+* Filter which stores are displayed by state (or country)
 * Use the Apple logo as a marker